eferreria/export-to-gcs/README.md

 ```
 Note that some of these may not be required, and this is not the bare minimum to run the code

+### main.py
+Copy the code for each cloud function into their respective main.py

 ## action_form
 Entry Point: action_form